einfachKim/powermover/README.md

 ## Prerequisites
 - **Power Apps Premium License**: Required to use this solution since it involves accessing different Dataverse tables.
-- **Environment Admin Permissions**: Necessary for managing solution transfers at an environment level.
-- **Owner Permissions**: Ensure that the current owner has the appropriate permissions to delegate ownership.
+- **Owner Permissions**: The user using the apps needs to own components he wants to transfer or must be at least system customizer or system administrator to transfer components owned by other users.

 ## Installation Guide
 1. **Import the solution** in the environment where you want to manage ownerships (recommended: DEV Environment).
 2. **Activate all Cloud Flows** in the solution to ensure smooth operation.
 3. **Run the Canvas App** named `Power Mover` to start using the solution.

-> **Note**: After importing and configuring the solution, verify the connections to Dataverse and ensure that all required environment variables are properly defined.

-## Configuration Details
-After installation, ensure that the necessary permissions are granted to all users who need access to the solution components.
-Check that all flows have appropriate owners and permissions to execute.

 ## Usage Instructions
-To transfer components:
+To transfer a single component:
 1. Open the **Power Mover** Canvas App.
-2. Select the components you want to transfer (Canvas Apps, Cloud Flows, Connection References, Environment Variables).
+2. Select the component you want to transfer using the pen-icon (Canvas Apps, Cloud Flows, Connection References, Environment Variables).
 3. Click on the "Transfer" button and choose the new owner.
+4. For Power Apps Canvas Apps: Select if the current owner shall be co-owner after the transfer
+5. Monitor the status of the selected component in the app interface.
+6. Expected Result: Owner of the component has changed

+To transfer a multiple component:
+1. Open the **Power Mover** Canvas App.
+2. Use the checkboxes to select multiple components that you want to transfer (Canvas Apps, Cloud Flows, Connection References, Environment Variables).
+3. Use the bulk select checkbox at the left top of each table to select all components currently shown in the table
+4. At the bottom of the table you can empty the basket with components, see the total items count of components or click "Transfer Components" to move on transferring all selected components.
+5. For Power Apps Canvas Apps: Select if the current owner shall be co-owner after the transfer
+6. Click on the "Transfer" button and choose the new owner.
-4. Monitor the status of each transfer using the app interface.
+7. Monitor the status of each transfer using the app interface.
+8. Expected Result: Owner of all components that you have selected has changed

 ## Demo Video
 For a detailed walkthrough of the solution and a demo of the transfer process, check out our [YouTube Demo Video](https://www.youtube.com/watch?v=YOUR_VIDEO_LINK).